jomof/jomo-optimized/README.md

 - On the other hand, I noticed sometimes when I was really bad on a particular case it would seem to give up.
 But I would have preferred to be quizzed more often so that I had a better chance of learning.
 - The spacing between repititions seems to be a hard-coded increasing pattern.
 But surely my optimal spacing would be different from someone elses.
 For example, a native Chinese speaker may be able to go faster because they grew up in an environment with logographic characters.

+###
+I wondered about a different model of forgetting where there is a precise moment that you forget rather than a probability curve.

+Maybe the curve in the forgetting curve model is about the model's uncertainty about whether you will remember something rather than an accurate reflection of the biological process of forgetting.

+**I became curious about whether a neural network could learn the forgetting curve.**

+Wanikani is a great platform and it even has an API that you can use to query your quiz history.
+I used this to capture a set of tuples:

 #### 2015-6-21 Some Matrix and Vector Functions
 Here is a function to create a vector and another to create a transposed vector in TypeScript